z80playground/cpm-fat/README.md

 #### Search Path

 I've added a naive "search path", which allows commands to be executed from a different drive if not found in the present one.
-By default nothing is configured:
+By default the system is configured to search for binaries which were not found within the A: drive:

      A>srch
-     No search drive is configured

-Now configure things to look for unknown commands on the A: drive, confirming that via executing a command that lives there:

-     A>b:
-     B>cls
-     CLS?
+     Search drive set to A

+If you wish to disable this run `SRCH 0`, otherwise you can change the drive:

      B>srch a
      Search drive set to A
-     B>cls
-     [ screen clears ]
+     B>srch b
+     Search drive set to B

 #### Input Handling